geoscience-community-codes/GISMO/GISMO/@waveform/README.txt

 - - - - - - - - - - - - - - - - - - - - - - - -
 Acknowledgements

 In one form or another, the waveform suite has been around for roughly 5 years.
 I'd like to thank those that have helped me improve it throughout that time.
-I especially would like to recognize Jackie-Caplan Auerbach (for introducing me to MATLAB and inspiring this suite in the first place), Jason Amundson (a great debugger and source of addtional functionality), Micheal Thorne (who's SAC routines I thoroughly cannibalized), Glenn Thompson and Silvio DeAngelis (as testers and for SEISAN help), my advisor Steve McNutt (who let me get away with working on this stuff when, perhaps I should have been concentrating on the wiggles themselves), and Michael West (For plenty of discreet encouragement and great conversations on waveform philosophy... and author of the correlation toolbox, which is based upon the waveform object).
+I especially would like to recognize Jackie-Caplan Auerbach (for introducing me to MATLAB and inspiring this suite in the first place), Jason Amundson (a great debugger and source of additional functionality), Micheal Thorne (who's SAC routines I thoroughly cannibalized), Glenn Thompson and Silvio DeAngelis (as testers and for SEISAN help), my advisor Steve McNutt (who let me get away with working on this stuff when, perhaps I should have been concentrating on the wiggles themselves), and Michael West (For plenty of discreet encouragement and great conversations on waveform philosophy... and author of the correlation toolbox, which is based upon the waveform suite.

 I'm sure I'm leaving out important people; and I reserve the right to add them as they pop to mind.